Skip to main content

 Before starting:

-• Traefik must be configured with a dedicated metrics entrypoint
+• Traefik must be running with a dedicated metrics entrypoint and --metrics.prometheus enabled.

-• The metrics port must be accessible from the host running the Collector
+• The metrics port must be reachable from the host running the Collector.

 What You'll Monitor